vik-s/quartz/content/projects/youtube/Optimizing amount of work time.md

 ### 🎇 List out some thumbnail ideas
 - I'm sitting in front of a computer pulling my hair out and screaming, and an arrow points to me saying "WRONG"
 - Picture of my face looking up at my brain.
 My brain is transparent and there is a cartoon overlay showing that only a small fraction of my mind is focused on work, and majority is occupied by other important things.
 Better if hair is messy.
 Outside my head are distractions floating around, like youtube, social media, news.
+- Me being excited about icons such as notion, obsidian, pomodoro and arrow pointing to me saying "I was wrong"

 ### 🔑 List out potential keywords
 slow-living, focus, productivity, lower stress, nature, camping, hiking, asmr